-They’re not just customers, employees, or event attendees—people across the world use SurveyMonkey to give feedback on anything you can imagine.
+They’re not just customers, employees, market researchers, or event attendees—people across the world use SurveyMonkey to give feedback on anything you can imagine.
 We ask just a tiny fraction of those people for their opinion on important issues, and get unprecedented access to a sample of the U.S. population.

 How does SurveyMonkey get its data?
 We’ll take you through it, step by step.

 1 3 million people take surveys on SurveyMonkey’s platform each day.

 2 A random selection of those people are invited to participate in a survey.

 3 After they’ve taken the survey, we filter out people who didn’t complete it (nonresponses).